argenkiwi/kenkyo/README.md

 - `D` + `Space` (or `K` + `Space`) → **One-shot Shift**
 - `X` + `Space` (or `.` + `Space`) → **One-shot AltGr**

+One-shot modifiers are excellent for when we want to, for example, capitalise a letter or type a symbol.
+But sometimes we need to keep them around to modify more than one key consecutively (e.g., typing an acronym in all capitals).
+For that, we can use space-anchoring.

 ### 4. Space-Anchored Modifiers

-Extend one-shot behavior by anchoring with `Space`.
-Tap a modifier key together with `Space`, then **keep holding `Space`** after releasing the modifier key to keep that modifier active for multiple keypresses without needing to hold down the modifier key itself.
+Extend one-shot behavior by anchoring with `Space`: tap a modifier key together with `Space`, then **keep holding `Space`** after releasing the modifier key to keep that modifier active for multiple keypresses without needing to hold down the modifier key itself.

 ### 5. One-Shot Multi-Modifiers